The online application is available on Stanford's Graduate Admissions website at http://gradadmissions.stanford.edu/

 Given that the chances of admission (and of subsequent success in the program) are strongly influenced by the fit between student and faculty interests, applicants are well advised to become as familiar as possible with the department’s intellectual profile before applying.

 Prospective applicants to the PhD program will want to determine whether their interests would fit comfortably into a field of study offered in the department or could be adequately supported as an individually designed field by department faculty.
-To this end, they should familiarize themselves with the expectations of the relevant field and the type of work being done by faculty and doctoral students in the department.
+To this end, they should familiarize themselves with the expectations of the relevant subfield (or area) and the type of work being done by faculty and doctoral students in the department.
 Direct consultation with faculty and doctoral students is strongly recommended.

 There is no separate application for financial aid.
 Candidates admitted into the PhD program automatically receive full funding by requesting it on the application form.